Fire Hydrant Meter Program

 - Call 919-560-4344 and select option #4 to inquire about a temporary Fire Hydrant Connection Service and availability.

-- Obtain the hydrant meter assembly permit application (PDF).
+- Obtain and complete the hydrant meter assembly permit application (PDF).

 - In most cases the Fire Hydrant Meter Assembly can be installed within five business days of payment.